instructlab/instructlab/docs/gpu-acceleration.md

 ## Training

 `lab train` has experimental support for GPU acceleration on Linux.
 It requires a PyTorch build for your GPU.
 Follow the previous instruction how to install and configure PyTorch for your GPU.
 You also need a recent GPU with sufficient memory.
 Training requires about 17 GiB of GPU memory.
-NVidia CUDA is able to use host memory if GPU memory is not sufficient, but that comes with a performance penantly.
+NVidia CUDA is able to use shared host memory if GPU memory is not sufficient, but that comes with a performance penantly.
 AMD ROCm requires all data in GPU memory.

 It has been successfully tested on:

 - NVidia GeForce RTX 3090 (24 GiB), Fedora 39, PyTorch 2.2.1 CUDA 12.1
+- NVidia GeForce RTX 3060 Ti (8 GiB + 9 GiB shared), Fedora 39 on WSL2, CUDA 12.1
 - Radeon RX 7900 XT (20 GiB), Fedora 39, PyTorch 2.2.1+rocm5.7
 - Radeon RX 7900 XTX (24 GiB), Fedora 39, PyTorch 2.2.1+rocm5.7